Skip to content

 • To notify a person who may have been exposed to a disease and/or may be at risk of contracting and spreading the disease and condition

 • Abuse, Neglect, and Domestic Violence.
-We may disclose Protected Health Information to the appropriate governmental authority if, based on our professional judgment, we believe a patient is the victim of abuse, neglect, or domestic violence.
+We may disclose PHI to the appropriate governmental authority if, based on our professional judgement, we believe a patient is the victim of abuse, neglect, or domestic violence.
 We will only make this disclosure when the patient agrees or when it is required by law.

 • Health Oversight Activities.
-We may disclose Protected Health Information to health oversight organizations for activities permitted under the law.
+We may disclose PHI to health oversight organizations for activities permitted under the law.
 These activities include audits, investigations, inspections, and licensure.

 • Data Breach Notifications.
-We may disclose Protected Health Information to provide legally required notices of unauthorized access or disclosure of your Protected Health Information.
+We may disclose PHI to provide legally required notices of unauthorized access or disclosure of your information.

-• For Lawsuits and Disputes.
-Broward Health may disclose Protected Health Information in the event that a court or administrative order is received.
-We may also disclose Protected Health Information in response to a subpoena, discovery request, or other legal process from someone involved in the dispute.
+• Lawsuits and Disputes.
+Broward Health may disclose PHI in the event that a court or administrative order is received.
+We may also disclose PHI in response to a subpoena, discovery request, or other legal process from someone involved in the dispute.
 Parties using these legal procedures to get medical information about you have an obligation to tell you about the request or to obtain an order protecting the information requested.
-Broward Health may also disclose your Protected Health Information to defend ourselves in the event of a lawsuit.
+Broward Health may also disclose your PHI to defend ourselves in the event of a lawsuit.

-• To Law Enforcement.
-We may disclose Protected Health Information to law enforcement pursuant to a court order, subpoena, warrant, summons, administrative request, or similar legal process to assist in locating or identifying a suspect, fugitive, victim, witness, missing person, or stopping a possible crime.
-We may also disclose Protected Health Information in notifying of deaths that may have been caused by criminal conduct.
+• Law Enforcement.
+We may disclose PHI to law enforcement pursuant to a court order, subpoena, warrant, summons, administrative request, or similar legal process to assist in locating or identifying a suspect, fugitive, victim, witness, missing person, or stopping a possible crime.
+We may also disclose PHI to notify law enforcement of deaths that may have been caused by criminal conduct.

 • Military and Veterans.
-If you are a member of the armed forces, we may disclose Protected Health Information as required by military command authorities.
-We may also disclose Protected Health Information to the appropriate foreign military authority if you are a member of a foreign military force.
+If you are a member of the armed forces, we may disclose PHI as required by military command authorities.
+We may also disclose PHI to the appropriate foreign military authority if you are a member of a foreign military force.

 • Protective Services for the President, National Security and Intelligence Activities.
 We may release medical information about you to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.

 • Coroners, Medical Examiners, and Funeral Directors.
-We may release Protected Health Information to coroners, medical examiners, and funeral directors so that they can carry out their duties.
+We may release PHI to coroners, medical examiners, and funeral directors so that they can carry out their duties.

 • Inmates.
-If you are an inmate of a correctional institution or under custody of law enforcement, we may disclose your Protected Health Information to an authorized party if it is necessary for (1) the institution to provide you with healthcare; (2) to protect the health and safety of others, (3) or to protect the health and safety of law enforcement and the institution.
+If you are an inmate of a correctional institution or under custody of law enforcement, we may disclose PHI to an authorized party if it is necessary for: 1) the institution to provide you with health care; 2) to protect the health and safety of others; or 3) to protect the health and safety of law enforcement and the institution.

 • Alcohol, Drug Abuse, and Psychiatric Treatment Information.
 This information may have special privacy protections.
-We will not disclose any information identifying an individual as being a patient or provide any medical information relating to the patient’s substance abuse or psychiatric treatment unless; 1) the patient, or his or her legal representative, consents in writing; 2) a court order requires disclosure of the information; 3) medical personnel need the information in a medical emergency; 4) qualified personnel use the information for the purpose of conducting scientific research, management of audits, financial audits, or program evaluation; 5) it is necessary to report a crime or a threat to commit a crime; or 6) to report suspected abuse or neglect as required by law.
+We will not disclose any information identifying an individual as being a patient or provide any medical information relating to the patient’s substance abuse or psychiatric treatment unless: 1) the patient, or his or her legal representative, consents in writing; 2) a court order requires disclosure of information; 3) medical personnel need the information in a medical emergency; 4) qualified personnel use the information for the purpose of conducting scientific research, management of audits, financial audits, or program evaluation; 5) it is necessary to report a crime or a threat to commit a crime; or 6) to report suspected abuse or neglect as required by law.
+Some parts of our health system provide services related to substance use disorder treatment and may be subject to federal confidentiality rules under 42 CFR Part 2, in addition to the HIPAA Privacy Rule.
+This law is more restrictive than HIPAA and generally requires your written consent before we can disclose your substance use disorder treatment information outside of the Part 2 Program.
+Detailed explanation of the permitted uses and disclosures can be found under “Notice of Privacy Practices of Part 2 Program”.

 YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION

-You have the following rights, subject to certain limitations, regarding your Protected Health Information:
+You have the following rights, subject to certain limitations, regarding your PHI:

-• Right To Access, Inspect and Copy.
-You have the right to access, inspect and request a copy of your Protected Health Information that may be used to make decisions regarding your treatment and plan of care.
+• Right to Access, Inspect, and Copy.
+You have the right to access, inspect, and request a copy of your health information that may be used to make decisions regarding your treatment and plan of care.
 Patients who wish to obtain a copy of their medical record may request a copy from the Health Information Management Department at the region/facility where they received service.
-If your Protected Health Information is maintained in electronic format, you have the right to request a copy of that information to be given to you or transmitted to another individual or entity in electronic form.
+If your information is maintained in electronic format, you have the right to request a copy of that information to be given to you or transmitted to another individual or entity in electronic form.
 Broward Health will make every effort to provide you with the information in the form or format you request, if it is readily available in such form or format.
-If the information is not readily producible in the form or format you request, your record will be provided in either our standard electronic form or a readable hard copy.
-Broward Health will make every attempt possible to provide you with access to your medical information within thirty (30) days of your request.
+If the information is not producible in the form or format you request, your record will be provided in either our standard electronic form or a readable hard copy.
+Broward Health will make every attempt possible to provide you with access to your medical information within thirty (30 days) of your request.
 We also reserve the right to charge a reasonable and cost-based fee for the costs of copying, mailing, and other supplies and resources associated with your request.
 We may deny your request in certain limited circumstances.
-You have a right to appeal the denial and request that the denial be reviewed by a licensed healthcare professional that is not directly related to the denial.
+You have the right to appeal the denial and request that the denial be reviewed by a licensed health care profession that is not directly related to the denial.
 To initiate an appeal, you can contact Broward Health’s Corporate Compliance & Ethics Department in the following manner:

 Broward Health